hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 The default refresh interval is 30 seconds, but you can change it to 10, 60, or 90 seconds using the dropdown next to the countdown timer or by pressing Alt+P to cycle through options.
 The "Resolve" action will force an out-of-cycle poll with DNS resolution.

+**Q: Does the dashboard poll all sites all the time?**

+No. The Dashboard Javascript Client Module only polls the currently selected site.
+If you have visited other sites, you retain their polled status in browser sessionstorage and will detect any changes if those sites are visited again, which causes a new poll event.

 **Q: Can I monitor multiple sites simultaneously?**

 Yes, the dashboard supports multi-instance operation.
 Open multiple browser tabs or windows to monitor different sites concurrently.